Icinga/icinga2/doc/03-monitoring-basics.md

 $service.vars.ping_wrta$
 ```

-This retrieves the value of the `ping_wrta` custom attribute for the service.
+This retrieves the value of the `ping_wrta` custom variable for the service.
 This
-returns an empty value if the service does not have such a custom attribute no matter
+returns an empty value if the service does not have such a custom variable no matter
 whether another object such as the host has this attribute.

 ### Host Runtime Macros <a id="host-runtime-macros"></a>

-The following host custom attributes are available in all commands that are executed for
+The following host custom variables are available in all commands that are executed for
 hosts or services:

   Name                         | Description